-Take the Nurse Netti confidential quiz (opens in a new window) to find out what your risk of contracting an STI could be, or visit Playsafe (opens in a new window) for safe sex resources, including information about STI symptoms, testing and treatment.
+Visit Play Safe (opens in a new window) to find out what your risk of contracting an STI could be and for safe sex resources, including information about STI symptoms, testing and treatment.
 Visit Family Planning NSW (opens in a new window) for more information about contraception, sexual and reproductive health services.

 Alcohol and other drugs

 Alcohol can play a large part in the social culture at university.
 Be informed about the immediate potential health risks, as well as the associated risks that alcohol and other drug use can have in relation to road accidents, trauma based injuries and sexual health.
 Find out more from the Australian Government Department of Health website (opens in a new window)